db-schema/core/README.md

 By default DbSchema logs the changes it applies to your database; you can disable that by setting `log_changes` to false.

 DbSchema provides an opt-out post-run schema check; it ensures that there are no remaining differences between your `schema.rb` and the actual database schema.
 If DbSchema still sees any differences it will keep applying them on each run - usually this is harmless (because it does not really change your schema) but in the case of a partial index with a complex condition it may rebuild the index which is an expensive operation on a large table.
-You can set `post_check` to false if you are 100% sure that your persistent changes are not a problem for you but I would strongly suggest that you turn it on from time to time just to make sure nothing dangerous appears in these persistent changes.
+You can set `post_check` to false if you are 100% sure that your persistent changes are not a problem for you but I strongly recommend that you turn it on from time to time just to make sure nothing dangerous appears in these persistent changes.

 The `post_check` option is likely to become off by default when DbSchema becomes more stable and battle-tested, and when the partial index problem will be solved.